Fractures

 A physician can examine you along with collecting an X-ray to determine what type of fracture is present.
 There are specific types of fractures, including:

-• Avulsion – breaks caused by a ligament or muscle pull
+• Avulsion – breaks caused by a ligament being pulled from surrounding tissue

-• Hairline – partial breaks of a bone
+• Hairline – partial breaks of the fractured area

 • Stress – fractures caused by strain or repetitive motion